ansys/scade-apitools/doc/source/user_guide/create.rst

 * ``scade.model.suite.Type`` instance
 * Name of a predefined type, such as ``'bool'``, ``'int32'``, and ``'float64'``

-There are functions to create complex expression trees, such as structures or arrays, cf.
+There are functions to create complex expression trees, such as structures or arrays.
-:py:mod:`create.type <ansys.scade.apitools.create.type>`.
+For more information, see :py:mod:`create.type <ansys.scade.apitools.create.type>`.

 This example adds a simple type to a model: